sexual sin and false worship

 Will you worship God for his sake alone?²

+Why was this sufficient for Job?
 The reality is that God has no need to explain himself to us.
 The very fact that he is God is more than sufficient for his creatures to be completely submitted to his agenda.
-Job rested not in his understanding of his situation, but in the character of God.
+Job didn’t rest in his understanding of his situation, but in God’s character.

 Thus, true worship can be characterized in at least two ways: